All within an hours drive from your holiday cottage in Scotland

 House of Bruar

-, at the mouth or the famous River Tay.
-It has an open decked area with a view of the Loch with free car-parking, it also has shaded parking areas and fresh drinking water to ensure your pets are as comfortable as you are on your perfect day out.
+‘The Courtyard’ at Kenmore At the mouth or the famous River Tay.
+It has an open decked area with a view of the Loch with free car-parking, it also has shaded parking areas and fresh drinking water bowls to ensure your pets are as comfortable as you are on your perfect day out.

 The Scottish Crannog Centre is a popular visitor attraction on Loch Tay.
 It is a complete reconstruction of how the ancient peoples lived and worked many thousands of years ago.
 Enjoy a shore-based exhibition and visitor centre displaying some of the original house timbers and objects used by the Iron Age loch-dwellers.